Dunes of Duluth

 On the world's largest sandbar, boat sightings are guaranteed — though never enough.

 Getting there: To get to Minnesota Point/Park Point, just cross the Aerial Lift Bridge.

 To get to Wisconsin Point, take U.S. 2/53 to the edge of Superior, then turn onto Moccasin Mike Road.

 It's a nice bicycle ride from Barker's Island.
 Ride five miles along the harbor on the paved Osaugie Trail to Moccasin Mike Road (speed limit 25 mph).
 It's another 4½ miles to the light station at the end of Wisconsin Point.

-Accommodations : There's a hotel, a B&B and several cottages for rent on Park Point.
+Accommodations: There are two hotels, a B&B and quite a few vacation rentals on Park Point.
 Rates are highest in summer.

 The South Pier Inn is right on the canal.
 Avid boat-watchers might want to splurge on the corner suites, which have full views both of the harbor and Aerial Lift Bridge.

 All waterfront suites have whirlpools, gas fireplaces and decks; reserve the ones on the second floor, so people walking on the sidewalk in front of the hotel can't look into your room.

 A continental breakfast is included in the rates.

 Just a few buildings away, Solglimt B&B is on the Lake Superior side of Park Point.
 Proprietor Brian Grover grew up on Park Point, and he and his wife, Mary, offer five luxurious rooms in the 1910 house and an addition.